 Criterion score: 0.75 info

+In the mixed fishery, species such as cod can be caught.
+Cod biomass in this area is below Blim and fishing mortality is below FMSY.
 Common bycatch in bottom trawls include mixed crabs, urchins, lesser spotted dogfish, nursehound, Dragonet, starry ray, smelt.
 Angelshark and common skate (critically endangered, IUCN) were depleted through incidental capture in trawls in this area.
 Invertebrates such as crabs and urchins are vulnerable to damage.
-The level of information is limited for vessels which are below 12m in length because they are not required to carry Vessel Monitoring Systems (VMS).
-This is particularly an issue in inshore waters.

-Bottom trawling has the potential to cause significant impact to habitat such as removing or destroying physical features and reducing biota and habitat complexity.
-Therefore, the recovery time of the seabed after trawling varies greatly and depends on the fishing gear, the substrate, intensity of the trawl and accustomed the seabed is to natural disturbance.
-Fishing occurs over a mixture of seafloor types.
-IFCAs ensure bottom trawling occurs in areas where there will be minimal damage to habitats such as mobile sands, however, in offshore areas, bottom trawling can occur over vulnerable habitats.
+Bottom trawling has the potential to cause significant impact to habitat, such as removing or destroying physical features and reducing biota and habitat complexity.
+Therefore, the recovery time of the seabed after trawling varies greatly, and depends on the fishing gear, the substrate, intensity of the trawl and how accustomed the seabed is to natural disturbance.
+Blonde rays inhabit offshore sandbanks and coastal shallows (Dedman et al. 2017).
+They occur over sandy, mud and gravel substrates.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab